Kyun-J/FlexHybridApp-iOS/README.md

 # $flex Object
 \$flex Object is an object composed of interfaces between FlexWebView and Promise.
 $flex Object can be used with the same code as applied to [Android FlexHybridApp](https://github.com/Kyun-J/FlexHybridApp-Android).
+$flex can also be used in any accessible frames.
+(Ex) iframe that does not violate Cross-Origin)
 The components of $flex Object are as follows.
 ```js
 window.onFlexLoad // Called after the $flex load completes.
 When overriding onFlexLoad, the overridden function is called immediately.